Jaewoook/pdfium.js/README.md

 ### WebAssembly Preparation

+> [!IMPORTANT]
-**:warning: IMPORTANT :warning:** This step is required to use this library.
+> This step is required to use this library.
 Make sure to copy the bundled `pdfium.wasm` file to your static assets directory before using it.

 ```bash
 cp ./node_modules/pdfium.js/dist/pdfium.wasm <YOUR_STATIC_ASSETS_DIRECTORY>